 Eugene tosses 40 million pounds of food into the local landfill each year.
 Half of this food waste comes from homes.
 Composting food waste allows us to use this material for something useful while also reducing harmful greenhouse gas emissions.

-Beginning October 1, 2019, customers who have residential garbage service will have the option to put food waste in their yard debris bin instead of in the garbage.
+As of October 1, 2019, customers who have residential garbage service now have the option to put food waste in their yard debris bin instead of in the garbage.
 This citywide program comes after a successful three-year residential curbside food waste collection pilot program that included 1,500 households in four Eugene neighborhoods.
 The mixed food waste and yard debris will be turned into nutrient-rich compost by local processors.